-Reintroduce legislation to extend coverage of the Veterans Employment Opportunities Act, including appeal rights, to VA employees hired under the VA Hybrid and Title 38 personnel systems.
+- Reintroduce legislation to extend coverage of the Veterans Employment Opportunities Act, including appeal rights, to VA employees hired under the VA Hybrid and Title 38 personnel systems. - Conduct oversight into the retention rate of veterans past the probationary period and reasons for not retaining veterans past the probationary period.